pluto-bell/project1/README.md

 Occasions where I did look at the code were: to find exact colors, occasionally look at width and/or height of an object, occasionally look at how many columns and/or rows were in a grid, and realizing SVGs were being used after attempting to re-create things in pure CSS.

 ## What Did I learn?
-Major take aways: implenting React for the first time, noticing some gaps or uncertainties in current knowledge; creating SVGs for the first time, via inkspace; to go into future projects with having spent more time organizing the plan of action before jumping into the code.
+<u>Major take aways:</u> implenting React for the first time, noticing some gaps or uncertainties in current knowledge; creating SVGs for the first time, via inkspace; to go into future projects with having spent more time organizing the plan of action before jumping into the code.

 Other take aways: more familiarity with grid and general CSS styling, getting reacquinted with code after taking a break.